China's Xi says to commit 8,000 troops for U.N. peacekeeping force

 During a state visit to Washington on Friday, Xi agreed with U.S. President Barack Obama that both countries would increase their "robust" peacekeeping commitments.

-They are among leaders from more than 50 countries who pledged some 30,000 troops and police, as well as equipment or training for U.N. peacekeeping missions during a U.N. summit chaired later on Monday by Obama.
+They are among leaders from more than 50 countries who pledged some 40,000 troops and police, as well as equipment or training for U.N. peacekeeping missions during a U.N. summit chaired on Monday by Obama.

 "China will join the new U.N. peacekeeping capability readiness system, and has thus decided to lead in setting up a permanent peacekeeping police squad and build a peacekeeping standby force of 8,000 troops," Xi said.